 This countertop convection oven was so easy to use with its intuitive controls—a feature our testing team adored after trying so many models.
-And in terms of performance, the Ninja Foodi delivered (Ninja also performed exceptionally well in our blender test).
+And in terms of performance, the Ninja Foodi delivered.
 Foods were evenly cooked and browned using the roast, bake and air fry functions.

 And when you want to fit a bit more into this compact oven, Ninja recommends the “Leveling Up” feature that helps you accommodate every inch of space for larger meals.
 You can roast a chicken and a side dish at the same time inside this small wonder!

 - Functions: 10 presets including air fry, air roast, roast, toast, bake, broil, dehydrate and reheat